Picard-Lefschetz oscillators for the Drinfeld-Lafforgue-Vinberg degeneration for SL_2: Intersection cohomology

 To prove Theorem \ref{main theorem for intersection cohomology} it suffices, by Lemma \ref{kernel and associated graded commute} above, to compute the kernel of the monodromy operator $N$ on $\gr \Psi (\IC_{\VinBun_{G,G}})$.
 Using Theorem~\ref{main theorem for nearby cycles} and the fact that the maps $\bar{f}_{n_1, k, n_2}$ are finite, the assertion thus follows from Lemma \ref{PLO kernel} above.

-\sssec{Remark} Theorem \ref{main theorem for intersection cohomology} can also be used to compute IC-stalks: As in Subsection \ref{Restatements of the main theorems for the local models} above, to compute the IC-stalks of $\VinBun_G$ along the strata of defect $k$ we can equivalently compute the IC-stalks of the local model $Y^k$ along the stratum of maximal defect ${}_kY^k$.
+\sssec{Remark} Theorem \ref{main theorem for intersection cohomology} also provides an algorithm to compute IC-stalks: As in Subsection \ref{Restatements of the main theorems for the local models} above, to compute the IC-stalks of $\VinBun_G$ along the strata of defect $k$ we can equivalently compute the IC-stalks of the local model $Y^k$ along the stratum of maximal defect ${}_kY^k$.
 Thus it suffices to derive an explicit formula for the restriction $s^*\IC_{Y^k}$ of the IC-sheaf of $Y^k$ along the section~$s$.
 To do so, note that Theorem \ref{main theorem for intersection cohomology} yields an explicit formula for $s^*\IC_{Y^k}$ in the Grothendieck group.
-But by Corollary \ref{preservation of purity} the complex $s^*\IC_{Y^k}$ is pure of weight $0$, and one can show that this suffices to reconstruct $s^*\IC_{Y^k}$ from its image in the Grothendieck group.
-We plan to return to this argument and the resulting formulas elsewhere.
+But by Corollary \ref{preservation of purity} the complex $s^*\IC_{Y^k}$ is pure of weight $0$, which makes it possible to reconstruct cohomological shifts from the image of $s^*\IC_{Y^k}$ in the Grothendieck group and to algorithmically reconstruct its stalks.
+We do not know whether the resulting, rather involved, formulas can be put in a simple form; for applications, the description in Theorem \ref{main theorem for intersection cohomology} appears to be more valuable.